Transitional Living Programs at YouthCare

 Read on for more info about each of YouthCare's housing programs.

 Si fue participante del programa Casa de los Amigos / If you are a former resident of Casa de los Amigos: For service referrals, call (206) 267-3075.

 Catalyst is a “straight off the street” program, open to young adults ages 18-21 who are currently on the streets or in emergency shelter.
 It takes staff-accompanied phone referrals only.

 If you are interested in this program, talk to staff at ROOTS Young Adult Shelter or YouthCare’s Young Adult Shelter at Orion, or visit the Orion Center between 4pm and 5pm, Monday–Friday.
-If you are working with case managers elsewhere, please have them contact staff at Orion (206-622-5555) or ROOTS (206-632-1635).
-A short evaluation will occur over the phone and, if you're accepted, you may be able to enter that day.
+You must go through Youth Housing Connections (see above) to enter Catalyst.

 Home of Hope

 Home of Hope provides shared apartment living for up to 18 months to individuals ages 18‒23.
 To qualify, they must already be a resident in one of our transitional living programs — or demonstrate certain basic knowledge and skills necessary for independent living (contact us for further information).
 They must have a consistent record of paying rent and/or program fees on time and be current with payments at the time of application.
 During residence, they must hold a job or be in a job training program and will pay a portion of their earnings as rent.
+You must go through Youth Housing Connections (see above) to enter Home of Hope.
 Home of Hope can be reached at (206) 694-4500; ext.
 129.

 Open Doors Project